kparc/kcc/README.md

  █
 ```

-There isn't much to write home about, so lets take a look at the startup
+There isn't much to write home about, but the startup banner packs a lot
-banner.
-It packs a lot of useful information:
+of useful information:

 | it says             | it means                      |